HVAC ventilation in sustainable building design

 Noise and vibration are common problems associated with HVAC ventilation systems.
 These issues can be disruptive and affect the overall comfort of the occupants.
 Designers need to take into consideration the noise and vibration levels generated by the ventilation equipment and ensure that they are within acceptable limits.

-READ MORE Impact of ventilation on energy efficiency in HVAC
+READ MORE Role of filters in HVAC ventilation

 To mitigate noise and vibration issues, designers can employ various strategies such as using vibration isolation mounts, assimilating sound-absorbing materials, and implementing proper ductwork design.
 By dealing with these issues during the design phase, the ventilation system can operate quietly and efficiently, enhancing occupant comfort.